Showing posts with label 1990. Show all posts

 Now's my chance to be Sabreman?

-We begin in the jungle, a beautiful place with lush green trees, an assortment of plant life and many dangerous animals.
-The wilderness is designed like a kinda like a turf maze, so getting around takes a little practice because you can easily make a wrong turn and feel lost.
-Wild animals are roaming but they only come out during the daytime - which is odd but also rather handy as you will later discover.
+The jungle is a beautiful place with a lush green landscape and an assortment of dangerous animals.
+Its wilderness is designed like a turf maze; getting around takes practice because you can easily make a wrong turn and feel lost.
+Wild animals roam but only come out during the daytime - which is odd but rather handy as you will discover.
 The jungle is also home to native residents, shops, and (wait for it) casinos!

-Thankfully, I returned once I accidentally stumbled upon some screenshots that I had previously taken.
+Thankfully, I returned to the game after I accidentally stumbled upon some screenshots that I had previously taken.
 These piqued my interest and I gave it a second chance - I even surprised myself by reading the manual.
-Yep, I did that.
-So, I decided to give it another go, just in case I happened to prejudge it too harshly and incorrectly.
-Sheesh, turns out I had!
+Yep, I did that just don't tell anyone.
+Anyhow, I decided to give it another go, just in case I happened to prejudge it too harshly and incorrectly.
+Sheesh, it turned out I had!

 In light of that revelation, I think I better roll on with a selection of funky screenshots...